GrinonBarrett/Taksidos/Vile Eater.md

 **Swallow Whole**: As an additional option when it gets a critical success while brawling, it can attempt to swallow anything of a smaller size than itself into eats rib-bone lined lower maw of a torso.
 This inflicts a biting attack, necrotic attack, and an acid attack.
 For each of these attacks which is succesdful, it recoves 2 points of undeath.
 If a creature dies as a result, it will immediately begin to consume it- consuming 1d10+5 pounds automatically.

 **Infectious Bite**: Any beast, humanoid, or sylvan which suffered a biting or necrotic attack from the vile eater that dies before that wound is fully healed has a 15% chance to become an edacious corpse. *This is actually a 35% chance*.

+[Origin of Vile Eater]: # " Another monster taken from a dream.
+The dream seemed like it was supposed to be a movie though, unlike the others from dreams.
+This would be the 4th such creature. "